mmangus1/mmangus1/README.md

+"Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand."
+― Martin Fowler

 A company needs clean, readable, and bug-free code for several compelling reasons:

 1. **Maintainability**: Clean and readable code is easier to maintain.
 When code is well-organized and clear, developers can quickly understand and modify it, reducing the time and effort required for maintenance.